“It's very simple. If it jiggles, it's fat.”

 Adam and William’s love of climbing and cycling transitioned in their later teens to more extreme versions of these pursuits.
 Mountain biking and abseiling in the northern Appalachian and Catskill mountains became a favorite weekend pursuit for the boys, and they even started camping overnight in the wilderness . . . much to Mrs. Chu’s chagrin.

 William continued to love pushing boundaries and experiencing new things at every opportunity.
 Fundamentally, William was someone who was easily bored.
 Adam did enjoy the adrenaline rush he experienced from many of the exhilarating activities that William thrived on, but he found William’s obsession with the new to be exhausting.
-Eventually he told William to go off by himself to try new adventures, and to come back and tell him all about them.
-Adam would then choose to join his friend on the adventure the next time, or leave it to William alone.
+Eventually he told his friend to go off by himself to try new adventures, and to come back and tell him all about them.
+Adam would then choose to join his friend on the adventure the next time or leave it to William alone.
 This new routine worked well, and the boys maintained their friendship into early adulthood, despite diverging interests.

 The main factor responsible for the distance that started to develop between William and Adam in their later teens, however, was Adam’s ever-increasing obsession with girls.

 Adam was not fond of school.
 He wasn’t a good student academically, and he much preferred being outdoors, or doing something physical with his body.
 Adam didn’t feel the need for the company of his fellow students either; he had his small group of family and friends, and that was enough for him.

 Adam struggled through elementary school, and his below average grades reflected his disinterest.
 It was soon after the move to high school, however, that Adam found a new reason for being at school: girls.
 Suddenly, there was something that interested him wherever he looked.
 Adam was particularly fascinated by the more mature girls, who had more developed breasts, and many of whom wore makeup and perfume.
 These girls stirred a carnal desire in Adam, and he started to find his manhood being aroused at every turn.